ahopgood/Vagrant-Puppet/modules/java/README.markdown

 	* 8 to 6 -
 * reinstalling
 	* a rerun of puppet will reinstall your JDK, this is because the JDK is uninstalled via **dpkg** to ensure that the previous update version is removed as the puppet dpkg  provider cannot remove with a specific version, it works only with a generic package name e.g. oracle-java6-jdk
+* Defaults
+	* Currently the default JVM is the last installed version.

 The *.deb* files with the appropriate minor-major numbers need to be located in the **files/Ubuntu/15.10** folder for the passed parameters to allow for installation of the correct java version.
 These deb files should be created using the **java-package** utility on a 64-bit version of Ubuntu 15.10 in order for the correct prerequisite libraries to be installed.